melatech-io/interview-task-contact-patient/README.md

 ## Running react application

-Run `nx serve desktop-web` to run the web application.
+Run `yarn nx serve desktop-web` to run the web application.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Running nestjs application

-Run `nx serve api` to run the nestjs api application.
+Run `yarn nx serve api` to run the nestjs api application.
 It is available on http://localhost:3333.
 The api will automatically reload if you change any of the source files.

 ## Viewing swagger documentation